21isenough/LightningATM/docs/guide/add_on_zero2.md

 	$ sudo apt-get install libzbar0 libzbar-dev
 	$ pip3 install -r requirements.txt
 ```
-Note: When updating, you sometimes have to confirm with `y`
+Note: When updating, you sometimes have to confirm with `y`.

 ### 5. Install and test the display

-As described in the [display](/docs/guide/display.md) chapter
+As described in the [display](/docs/guide/display.md) chapter.

 ### 6. Edit utilis.py and qr.py files